 A long pause ensued.
 “Yes.”
 She shook her head, looking confused.
 There was another long pause.
 The reporter stood up, his cockiness dented.
 “And now back to the studio.”

 Frank zapped the TV off in disgust.

 “There’s nothing about any UFO on Facebook or Twitter,” I said, at my laptop.

 “There’s nothing about any bloody gas leak either!”

-“No, there was some kind of … force field.
+“No, there was some kind … some kind of force field.
 Nothing worked.”

 I turned the TV on again.
 There was a distant shot of a row of gas and police vehicles.
 Then talk of the park being closed tomorrow for filming.
 Something to do with Stephen Spielberg.

 The phone rang.
 Frank snatched it up.
 “Colin, thank god, I hoped you might have been there … No, I never saw any aliens … Put them in a police van?
 What did they look like?… Bloody hell!
 Look, have a word with Sandra, she’s having a hard time believing me.”
 He passed the phone over.